nyarly/dotfiles/README.md

 `scripts/convert-one <repo>` updates a single vcsh repo to point to this repo `scripts/convert-vcsh` runs over `vcsh list` and updates those repo to point here.
-`scripts/all-repos` emits a list of all the vcsh branches available
+`scripts/all-repos` emits a list of all the vcsh branches available `scripts/common-repos` lists the branches here that vcsh supports `scripts/vcsh-clone` reads from stdin a list of branches to vcsh clone.

 __(not done yet)__
-`scripts/vcsh-clone` reads from stdin a list of branches to vcsh clone.
 `scripts/vcsh-init <repo>` creates a new vcsh config that points to a matching branch.

 ## Related Tools